Do1e

 sender = "[email protected]" # Configure the sending email address

-sender_name = "s1" # Define the sender name as the server name
+sender_name = "s1" # Define the sender's name, here I define it as the server name

-passwd = "xxxxxxx" # Email password, if using QQ email, it is the authorization code
+passwd = "xxxxxxx" # Email password, if it is a QQ email, it is the authorization code

-server = "smtphz.qiye.163.com" # Email server for sending, for QQ email it is smtp.qq.com
+server = "smtphz.qiye.163.com" # The server for sending emails, for QQ email it is smtp.qq.com

-port = 465 # Port number for sending email, usually this one
+port = 465 # The port number for sending emails, usually this one

 receiver = "[email protected]" # Receiving email address